-Perform a mechanical synchronization before attempting a pneumatic synchronization.
+NOTES: Perform a mechanical synchronization before attempting a pneumatic synchronization.

-The two carburetors are adjusted to equal flow rate at idling with a suitable flow meter or vacuum gauge(s).
+Special tool The two carburetors are adjusted to equal flow rate at idling with a suitable flow meter or vacuum gauge(s).

-Connection

-Possible connection methods.
+Connection Possible connection methods.

-Option 1 Step Procedure 1 Remove the compensating tube (2) from the push on angular tube (4) after removing the two clamps (3).
+Option 1 Step Procedure 1 Remove the compensating tube (2) from the push on angular tube (4) after removing the two clamp (3).
 2 Using the push on angular tube (4) and compensating tube (2) install a flexible rubber hose (5) leading to the vacuum gauge (1).

-Option 1
+Graphic Option 1